 As members of the Aboriginal Ministries Council, staff, and allies, we are committed to supporting the survivors and families by attending the upcoming Community Hearings to provide our prayerful support and witness the strengths and challenges of the survivors and families.
 We have also begun to reach out to Indigenous agencies/grassroots groups and non-Indigenous allies/networks to provide as much support to the survivors and families at each Community Hearing.
 These hearings are being livestreamed; link from the MMIWG website.

 Furthermore, we will continue to advocate for a culturally appropriate, trauma-informed inquiry that address the structural roots of violence against Indigenous women and girls within a human rights framework.
 We will continue to pray for the survivors and families of the Missing and Murdered Indigenous Women and Girls.
 We will pray for their ongoing strength, guidance and protection.
 We invite all United Church communities of faith to attend and/or support Indigenous families and communities as they provide testimony at the National Inquiry into the Missing and Murdered Indigenous Women and Girls.
-For more information, please visit our call for action, Justice for Missing and Murdered Indigenous Women and Girls.
+For more information, please visit our call for action, Justice for Missing and Murdered Indigenous Women and Girls, and read the following blogs:

 Support for families is available in Ontario.
 If you are a family member of an Indigenous woman or girl who is missing or has been murdered, you can find support at one of Ontario’s Family Information Liaison Units (FILUs).
 FILU staff can provide access to supports and information about court proceedings and police investigations.